VISION: SLOVENIA AS A SUSTAINABLE SOCIETY BY 2030

 The shop 3MUHE (3FLIES) is the first store in Slovenia, where products using the principles of fair trade are on sale.
 It is a trading partnership which seeks greater equity in international trade.
 An increase of income and choices for poor producers from less developed regions and the return of their dignity are just some of the goals of fair trade.
 The shop 3MUHE in Stari trg 30, Ljubljana gives individuals real opportunities to change the world for the better.
 3MUHE are the evidence that a fair purchase is possible.

-Mirror to the Government – Green Non-Governmental Monitor is designed to monitor and evaluate implementation of the commitments and legislation of the principles of sustainable development in various sectors.
+Mirror to the Government – Green Non-Governmental Monitor was designed to monitor and evaluate implementation of the commitments and legislation of the principles of sustainable development in various sectors.
 The project aims to measure the gap between pre-election promises and commitments in the field of environmental protection and sustainable development, and their post-election implementation.
 It also aims to reduce the implementation gap by government authorities and to promote civil society as an equal partner.
 The purpose of Mirror to the Government is also to promote interest in sustainable development among decision-makers and in the broader public.

 Umanotera, The Slovenian Foundation for Sustainable Development